aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 ![](doc/images/aws_iot_core_setup_thing_08.png)

-Now we created a thing with same root CA and device certificate in Azure IoT SDK.
+Now we’ve created a thing in AWS IoT Core with the same root CA and device certificate as in Azure IoT Hub.
+You can use different ones of course, as long as you make corresponding changes in the firmware to match.

 ![](doc/images/aws_iot_core_setup_thing_09.png)